zmkfirmware/zmk/docs/docs/development/hardware-integration/new-board.md

 CONFIG_ZMK_KSCAN_MATRIX_POLLING=y
 ```

 Note that none of our in-tree boards have all of the above flags set.
-We recommend copying the Kconfig flags from an existing in-tree board with the same SoC as the one you are using, rather than figuring out which ones you need yourself.
+We recommend referencing the Kconfig flags from an existing in-tree board with the same SoC as the one you are using for your initial definition, making sure you understand what each flag does.

 ### Add Devicetree for ZMK Variant